mi-col/unimocks-demo/README.md

 const user = UserFactory.build({ age: 70 });
 ```

-`each` is a `faker.ts` method that allows us to generate non-static data.
+`each` is a `factory.ts` method that allows us to generate non-static data.
 It could be bound to the index of the object being generated, but since we are lazy and just want random data, we delegate that to `Faker`.

 Now that we have a way to easily generate fake data, we can use it in our unit test: